obradovic/dotfiles/README.md

-# 🧰 Dotfiles by Obradovic
+# 🧰 Dotfiles by

 A minimal yet powerful setup for macOS and Linux shells — complete with Vim, Git, Ruby, and Homebrew integration.
 Clone once, and you’re ready to roll.

 ---